ethereum/trin/book/src/developers/contributing/rotation/index.md

 Read through the notes, and then generate the new checklist for the week, by [creating a note from this template](https://notes.ethereum.org/?nav=overview&template=b35733cd-b374-4b79-bc57-f2bb58ee651e).

 Link the generated checklist into the Flamingo notes for your week.
+Make sure your status is "online" in Discord.
+Make sure you're tagged under the `trin-flamingo` role.
+Put on your favorite pink shirt.
+Listen to the [flamingo anthem](https://www.youtube.com/watch?v=6hJv5yBLe9c).
+Fly.

 ### Daily